 - Breast Reconstruction is not something men ask about or think about as much as women.

-- Fat grafting and liposuction is used more often than flap surgery in men.
+- Fat grafting and liposuction are used more often than flap surgery in men.

 - Many men don't realize that reconstruction/chest wall reshaping is an option.
 They have to ask.